ergo-pad/ipfs/readme.md

 Run `docker compose up`, let the daemon start, then kill the session with ctrl+c

-To use the API, copy the config file from ipfs_data to the root directory, and modify API section:
+To use the API, edit the config file in ipfs_data:

 ```
 "HTTPHeaders": {